-Dr. Ograin is the Director and Faculty Advisor of the UCSB Mathematics Project.
-He is an Associate Teaching Professor at UCSB with a joint appointment in the Departments of Mathematics and Education.
+Dr. Ograin is the Director, Faculty Advisor and Principal Investigator of the UCSB Mathematics Project.
+He is a Teaching Professor at UCSB with a joint appointment in the Departments of Mathematics and Education.
 He oversees the various institutes and workshops of the UCSB Mathematics Project, directs project personnel in their roles, and ensures rigorous mathematics content and engaging teacher practice for participants.

-Dr. Brenner is the Principal Investigator and Research Advisor for the UCSB Mathematics Project.
-She is a Professor in the Department of Education of the Gevirtz Graduate School of Education here at UCSB.
-In her role she constructs research models, implements program evaluation, and supervises graduate student researchers assisting with the program.
+Dr. Lambert is a Co-Principal Investigator, Assistant Director and Research Advisor of the UCSB Mathematics Project.
+She is an Associate Professor in the Department of Education in the Gevirtz School of Education.
+Her scholarly work investigates the intersection of disability studies in education and mathematics education.
+Her goal is to increase access to meaningful mathematics for students with disabilities.
+She also constructs research models, implements program evaluation, and supervises graduate student researchers assisting with the program.

-Ms. Nguyen is a Mathematics Specialist for the Rio School District in Oxnard.
+Ms. Nguyen is an Advanced Team Specialist in Mathematics at Amplify.
+Her team provides professional development to in-service teachers and works with offices of education and districts as adoptions unfold.
 She is a veteran leader with the UCSB Mathematics Project, and is an expert at designing activity-based and inquiry-based lessons for use in the classroom.
 She is also very knowledgeable about technological resources and applications appropriate for use by teachers and students.

 Abbey Shaw Linder